Space-TimeWillTell/Channeling-Keyser-Soze/cards.md

 everybody is still having fun, and it often makes a nice change of pace from your other swashbuckling, dungeoneering, investigating activities.

+> **Pace yourself**
-> **Caveat**
+>
 > You should not draw cards *too often*.
 Very simply, interpreting cards is fun, but it can also be tiring.
+Also, drawing cards gives you ideas, but you can end up with *too many* good ideas, so many that you won't actually have the opportunity to use them all.
+>
-Pace yourself.
-In a fight, for instance, you do not want to draw one card per round.
+> In a fight, for instance, you do not want to draw one card per exchange.
 Draw cards at the start, to give flavour, but after that, keep them for a moment when the fight seems to be repeating itself or to look too much like the previous fight.
+>
+> Also, if you're a GM, by all means, make players participate, they are supposed to come up with ideas, too!

+## Are 22 cards enough?

+Well, ~20 years of GM-ing with a deck seem to indicate that yes, they do.

+It is true that 22 cards only means a total of 44 possible draws.
+You will rather quickly run out of different draws, but that's entirely ok.
+As you will see in further chapters, you are going to be able to come up with considerably more than 44 different characters or plots or places or events.

+There are a few very simple reasons for this:
+1. as you improv, you establish Facts, and these Facts will introduce meaningful differences between answers to the same cards
+1. you will learn, progressively, to formulate more detailed questions, which will in turn lead you to different answers with the exact same card;
+1. whenever you find that an answer is too close to something that you have already come up with, you should feel free to ask followup questions that will introduce additional spice.

+Don't worry, we'll return on each of these points in the following chapters.